hx2A/py5website/main/install.rst

     (py5coding) $ pip install py5

-If you are on Windows (or, as I predict, on a Mac), you may get errors relating to the dependent noise and line-profiler packages.
+If you are on Windows or on a Mac, you may get errors relating to the dependent noise and line-profiler packages.
 If so, use one or both of the following commands to resolve the errors, then try ``pip install py5`` again.

 .. code:: bash